 4. Blood and Sand Cocktail

-Named after a 1922 silent film about bullfighting, the Blood and Sand is a fruit-layered Scotch cocktail that’s deeply satisfying.
+Named after a 1922 silent film about bullfighting, the Blood and Sand is a fruit-layered Sscotch cocktail that’s deeply satisfying.
 It first appeared in Harry Cradock’s Savoy Cocktail Book and was a popular drink in the 1930s.
-With equal parts Scotch, sweet vermouth, cherry liqueur, and blood orange juice, it’s sweet, savory, and complex.
+With equal parts Scotch, sweet vermouth, cherry liqueur, and blood orange juice, it’s sweet, savoury, and complex.
 Unfortunately, it was never as successful as the movie, but if you’re a Scotch fan, you should definitely try it for historic and scientific purposes.

 5. Scotch Collins